world.nycsubway.org · What's New · Leave Feedback

 When reaching the end of the private right of way, M line streetcars must fight their way through traffic to make it to the median of 19th Avenue, which is part of Highway 1.
 The first stop made in the median is at Stonestown, a large retail mall.
 The second stop is at San Francisco State University.

-After SF state, 19th Avenue makes a bit of a turn and highway 1 continues on a different street.
+After SF State, 19th Avenue makes a bit of a turn and highway 1 continues on a different street.
 At this point, the tracks change to street running.
 The M line then passes through the area known as Ocean View, a funny name for a place with a better view of the freeway than any body of water.
 The M line serves Ocean View on Randolph Street and Broad Street before reaching San Jose Avenue.
 The tracks follow San Jose back to Balboa Park, coming in from the opposite direction as the J line.
 While J & K trains make their Balboa Park stop next to the BART station at the Curtis E. Green Light Rail Center, M trains stop across the street in front of Geneva Yard.
 M trains turn around by pulling through the yard.

 Geneva Yard is an older facility and currently stores cars from the M & F lines.
 The original brick office building is still present, but has been boarded up for years.
 It was originally planned for demolition, but now there are plans for its rehabilitation and preservation.
 There are also storage tracks on third corner of the intersection (of San Jose & Geneva).
 The area known as upper Geneva Yard is used to store equipment is not regularly used.
 Recently, that has been old streetcars awaiting rebuilding and Boeing cars ready for scrap.